shapeshed/flim.shapeshed.com/src/_posts/writing-cross-platform-node.md

     #!/usr/bin/env node
     console.log('node modules installed!');

-If you define scripts to be run in your package.json you will find that Windows will choke if you use `./` and rely on a Node.js shebang.
+If you define scripts to be run in your package.json you will find that Windows will choke if you rely on a Node.js shebang.

     {
       "name": "some-app",